List of We Bare Bears characters: Nguyen

-Nguyen is a vietnamese girl scout of Chinese descent who is another case of being "quiet and confident," alongside Parker.
+Nguyen is a Vietnamese girl scout of Chinese descent who is another case of being "quiet and confident," alongside Parker.
 She is an experienced, kindhearted, somewhat paranoid and wise amazon that comes second in command of the Poppies, and aspires to be a principal dancer.
 She is a member of the girl-scout Poppy Rangers.
 Nguyen unanimously trusts Tabes' leadership and advice, but also adores the three bears, more especially Grizzly, whom she affectionately calls "Bear Guy," even though she is well aware of his flaws, such as in "Lord of the Poppies," and even admit that he is terrible in leadership, as seen in "Ranger Games."
-Additionally, Nguyen shows the least patience with Grizz's incompetence, outright lashing out at him for unintentionally messing up in hunting for food in "Lord of the Poppies."
-Nonetheless, Nguyen still shows high loyalty towards Grizz and wants to be his dearest friend no matter what, like the other Poppies.
-Furthermore, Nguyen cares for the safety of the Poppies, Grizz and Tabes, shown when she is reluctant on exploring the Howling Mountain Cave for the badges and reasons with Tabes out of it, and apprises Grizz that Wallace is flying her kite outside in the Hurricane Hal, prompting her, Grizz and the Poppies to save her from the hurricane.
+Additionally, Nguyen shows the least patience with Grizzly's incompetence, outright lashing out at him for unintentionally messing up in hunting for food in "Lord of the Poppies."
+Nonetheless, Nguyen still shows high loyalty towards Grizzly and wants to be his dearest friend no matter what, like the other Poppies.
+Furthermore, Nguyen cares for the safety of the Poppies, Grizzly and Ranger Tabes, shown when she is reluctant on exploring the Howling Mountain Cave for the badges and reasons with Tabes out of it, and apprises Grizzly that Wallace is flying her kite outside in the Hurricane Hal, prompting her, Grizzly and the Poppies to save her from the hurricane.